peter-evans/create-pull-request/README.md

       - run: git checkout "${GITHUB_REF:11}"
 ```

-### Branch naming
+### Action behaviour

-For branch naming there are two strategies.
-Create a fixed-name pull request branch that will be updated with new changes until it is merged or closed, OR, always create a new unique branch each time there are changes to be committed.
+The default behaviour of the action is to create a pull request that will be continually updated with new changes until it is merged or closed.

-#### Strategy A - Create and update a pull request branch (default)

-This strategy is the default behaviour of the action.
-The input `branch` defaults to `create-pull-request/patch`.
-Changes will be committed to this branch and a pull request created.
+Changes are committed and pushed to a fixed-name branch, the name of which can be configured with the `branch` input.
 Any subsequent changes will be committed to the *same* branch and reflected in the open pull request.

+How the action behaves:

+- If there are changes (i.e. a diff exists with the checked out base branch), the changes will be pushed to a new `branch` and a pull request created.
+- If there are no changes (i.e. no diff exists with the checked out base branch), no pull request will be created and the action exits silently.
+- If a pull request already exists and there are no further changes (i.e. no diff with the current pull request branch) then the action exits silently.
-If the pull request is merged or closed a new one will be created.
-If subsequent changes cause the branch to no longer differ from the base the pull request will be automatically closed and the branch deleted.
+- If a pull request exists and new changes on the base branch make the pull request unnecessary (i.e. there is no longer a diff between the base and pull request branch), the pull request is automatically closed and the branch deleted.

+For further details about how the action works and usage guidelines, see [Concepts, guidelines and advanced usage](docs/concepts-guidelines.md).

-#### Strategy B - Always create a new pull request branch
+#### Alternative strategy - Always create a new pull request branch

-For this strategy there are three options to suffix the branch name.
-The branch name is defined by the input `branch` and defaults to `create-pull-request/patch`.
-The following options are values for `branch-suffix`.
+For some use cases it *may* be desirable to always create a new unique branch each time there are changes to be committed.
+This strategy is not recommended and mainly kept for backwards compatibility.

+To use this strategy, set input `branch-suffix` with one of the following options.

-- `random` - Commits will be made to a branch suffixed with a random alpha-numeric string.
-This option should be used if multiple pull requests will be created during the execution of a workflow. e.g. `create-pull-request/patch-6qj97jr`, `create-pull-request/patch-5jrjhvd`
+- `random` - Commits will be made to a branch suffixed with a random alpha-numeric string. e.g. `create-pull-request/patch-6qj97jr`, `create-pull-request/patch-5jrjhvd`

 - `timestamp` - Commits will be made to a branch suffixed by a timestamp. e.g. `create-pull-request/patch-1569322532`, `create-pull-request/patch-1569322552`